Something Corporate: Hiatus (2004–2009)

-Reunions (2009–2010, 2016, 2022-2023)
+Reunions (2010, 2016, 2022–current)

 On December 3, 2009, it was announced that they would be playing the Bamboozle Left Festival in Anaheim, California on March 28, 2010.
 On February 22 at the House of Blues in Chicago, Andrew McMahon announced that Something Corporate will be at Bamboozle Chicago on May 15.

 On March 29, 2010, AbsolutePunk.net reported that Something Corporate will also be playing Bamboozle Right in East Rutherford, New Jersey, on May 1.

 In February 2010, Andrew McMahon announced that Something Corporate was planning a greatest hits release for the spring of 2010.
-The band returned to the studio to re-record two old songs which originally appeared on their canceled "Galaxy Sessions" album: "Letters to Noelle" and "Wait".
+The band returned to the studio to re-record two old songs which originally appeared on their unreleased "Galaxy Sessions" album: "Letters to Noelle" and "Wait".
 Adam Young of Owl City produced a new remix of "I Woke Up in a Car".
 The greatest hits album, named Played in Space: The Best of Something Corporate was released on April 27, 2010.
 On May 15, 2010, Something Corporate announced their August 2010 Reunion Tour on their website.
 In August 2011, McMahon said the band went back on hiatus.